Environmental impact of war: Iran war (2026)

+Also a study published in Advances in Atmospheric Sciences reported that fires caused by Israeli strikes on Tehran oil facilities on 7 March 2026 released nearly 30 kilotons of sulfur dioxide and spread toxic fumes across about 300,000 square kilometers, roughly the size of Italy.
+Satellite imagery showed that some of the fires continued burning for days after the strikes, while smoke and “black rain” raised concerns about respiratory illnesses, contaminated water supplies, and long-term environmental damage.
+Nature Sustainability condemned military strikes on civilian energy infrastructure, warning that the environmental and public health impacts could persist for decades.

 Africa

 Throughout Africa, war has been a major factor in the decline of wildlife populations inside national parks and other protected areas.
 However, a growing number of ecological restoration initiatives, including in Rwanda's Akagera National Park and Mozambique's Gorongosa National Park, have shown that wildlife populations and whole ecosystems can be successfully rehabilitated even after devastating conflicts.
 Experts have emphasized that solving social, economic, and political problems is essential for the success of such efforts.

 Rwanda (1994)

 The Rwandan genocide led to the killing of roughly 800,000 Tutsis and moderate Hutus.
 The war created a massive migration of nearly 2 million Hutus fleeing Rwanda over the course of just a few weeks to refugee camps in Tanzania and now modern day the Democratic Republic of the Congo.
 This large displacement of people in refugee camps puts pressure on the surrounding ecosystem.
 Forests were cleared in order to provide wood for building shelters and creating cooking fires: "these people suffered from harsh conditions and constituted an important threat impact to natural resources."
 Consequences from the conflict also included the degradation of National Parks and Reserves.
 Another big problem was that the population crash in Rwanda shifted personnel and capital to other parts of the country, thereby making it hard to protect wildlife.